 The rule of law guides our legislative, executive and judiciary and all other institutions yet our country is in chaos.
 Harish Narasappa analyses the role of reason in making the rule of law stronger and effective to bring order in the country.

 Safety and criminality in society must be assessed directly from the people themselves.
 The government is deluding itself and citizens by conflating law enforcement statistics with crime data, writes Tara Krishnaswamy.

 Recently Darryl D’Monte interviewed the famous physicist Fritjof Capra at the annual meet of Greenaccord international environmental journalists in Italy.
 Here he reports on Capra’s separate remarks about the environment, along with quotes from his books and blogs.

 It has been more than nine months since a political crisis has snowballed into a battle between the tribals and the non-tribals of Manipur creating sharp divisions.
 Ramesh Menon surveys the fragile situation.

 The shocking physical abuse inflicted on police horse Shaktimaan has rightly created a furore in society.
 But cruelty towards animals does not just manifest itself in stray, isolated incidents.
 Shoma Chatterji draws attention to the treatment of animals in film making and stresses the need for strict monitoring.

-In the aftermath of a hooch tragedy In a terrible, but not-so-rare tragedy in rural West Bengal, 170 people lost their lives after consuming illicit liquor.
+In a terrible, but not-so-rare tragedy in rural West Bengal, 170 people lost their lives after consuming illicit liquor.
 But what actually happens after an incident such as this?
 Cholai, a well-researched black comedy, reveals the moral and social degradation that cuts across spheres, writes Shoma Chatterji.